Chelimin/Blog_Devise/README.md

 # blog
-Basic CRUD app for posting with Ruby on Rails
+Basic CRUD app for posting with Ruby on Rails, added Devise gem for user authentication.